Money Matters Made Simple for Moms:

 Whenever you can, make sure you use open source software, to help you save money.
 Most tools also have paid versions, but trying the open-source edition can help you find your perfect fit.

-Copywriting: How to Start Making Money
+Copywriting: How To Start Making Money

-Alright, now lets’s get to what you want to know about starting a copywriting business – how to start making money.
+Alright, now let’s get to what you want to know about starting a copywriting business – how to start making money.
 Making money as a copywriting beginner comes down to two things: Setting your prices and finding your clients.
 Again, notice that finding your clients comes after setting prices.

 In my first year of copywriting, I jumped right into finding clients without making a plan.
 This led to a string of bad clients.
 Some of them significantly underpaid me, others asked for edit after edit with no clear goal in sight.
 I even had several clients ask me to build their entire website for them!